cappucher/library/README.md

 # Library

 A library which is able to store books and their data.
 Allows the ability to update and delete books.
-Local and cloud Storage coming soon.
+Local and cloud storage coming soon.